ryanmstokes/biofarming/en/index.md

 agricultural-theme-6-description: Monocultures destabilize your yield and leach your soil out.
 Learn about the right choice of crop rotation and how to till the soil using conservation tillage practices.
-usp-title: Best practice know how for sustainable farming practices yyyy
-usp-sub-title: Improve your agricultural performance - Tailor-made courses to help you grow more stable and successful!
 Field name:
 showJS: false
 layout: landing